 A liaison office (bureau de liaison) is basically a business address that you can use for your marketing activities.
 You can use this address on your business cards and websites, as well as use it for your customer meetings in Paris.
 You do not need to rent a permanent office, a registered business address is enough. […]

 The final due diligence documents cannot be provided until our legal team analyse your project.
 Nevertheless, notarized documents and apostilles are only required for branches and subsidiaries.

 Contrary to popular belief, France is among the G20 countries where it is the simplest and quickest to set up a business.
 It just takes 7 days, compared to 22 days on average in the G20 countries to start a business.

 The capital of the company cannot be paid by cash.
 It has to come from each shareholder personal bank account.
 If the shareholder is a company (subsidiary case), the capital has to come from the mother company bank account.
 The origin of the funds has to be confirmed in order for the bank to certify […]

 This will of course depend on the nature of your business and activity levels but we can give you budget ranges assuming: no employees in France limited number of transactions (invoices) no permanent offices activity related costs not included (ie: marketing expenses, operations expenses) Budget for administrative costs: Book keeping / VAT and annual reports […]

-Top 10 reasons to start business in France now: Stay in Europe, the world’s largest economy with more than 500 million consumers.
-Avoid risk of possible restrictions on the free movement of goods and services within the EU.
-Setting up your company in France is easy: thanks to the 2004 simplification act for running companies […]
+Brexit: Top 10 reasons to start YOUR business in France now.
+Defeat the Brexit: stay in Europe, the world’s largest economy with more than 500 million consumers.
+Avoid the Brexit risks of possible restrictions on the free movement of goods and services but also capital (taxes) and individuals (Visa) within the EU.
+Registering your company in France […]